 Please ask your supervisor to complete the Supervisor's Evaluation Form.
-Your supervisor must send it directly to the UofA Northern Research Awards Committee by emailing grad.awards@ualberta.ca Please use Guidelines and Instructions included on the form.
+Your supervisor must send it directly to the U of A Northern Research Awards Committee by emailing grad.awards@ualberta.ca.
+Please use Guidelines and Instructions included on the form.

-Deadline for digital submission of the Common Application Form and for completing the online NSTP form: October 26, 2023- 5 pm, note NSTP has a later date (November 10th) that does not accommodate our adjudication process.
+Deadline for digital submission of the Common Application Form and for completing the online NSTP form: Friday, October 18, 2024- 5 pm, note NSTP has a later date (November 12th) that does not accommodate our adjudication process.

-Send an electronic copy of the Common Application Form AND required attachments to: grad.awards@ualberta.ca.
-Please state clearly in the subject line your name and common application form, e.g. John Smith - Common Application Form October 2023.
+Send an electronic copy of the Common Application Form AND required attachments to GPS Award Services via Student Services Portal.
+Please use the subject line: Your Last, First Name_UANRA/NSTP Application_October 2025 (e.g. Smith, John_UANRA/NSTP Application_October 2025).